ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/competitions/james-blake-assume-form-cd.markdown

   \ his experiences of mental health, modern-day masculinity, and finding peace.
 Even\
   \ the album artwork would appear to represent a fundamental shift for Blake, no\
   \ longer distorted by illustration, landscape or design, but staring right at you\
-  \ – and into the future.</p>\r\n<p>Think no more and enter the form below for a\
+  \ – and into the future.</p>\n<p>Think no more and enter the form below for a chance\
-  \ chance to win James Blake new album, an influence that can be felt throughout\
+  \ to win James Blake new album, an influence that can be felt throughout the modern\
-  \ the modern musical landscape, often hiding in plain sight; allowing the man himself\
+  \ musical landscape, often hiding in plain sight; allowing the man himself – as\
-  \ – as his fourth album suggests – to always evolve.
+  \ his fourth album suggests – to always evolve.
 To never settle.
-To Assume\
+To Assume Form.</p>\n\
-  \ Form.</p>\r\n<p>Good luck!</p>"
+  <p>Good luck!</p>\n"
 entry-title: "Win James Blake ‘Assume Form’ CD!"
-entry-content: "Enter the draw to win James Blake ‘Assume Form’ CD by completing the\
+entry-content: "<p>Enter the draw to win James Blake ‘Assume Form’ CD by completing\
-  \ form below before 23:59 on 21st of February 2019."
+  \ the form below before 23:59 on 21st of February 2019.</p>\n"
 has-winner: false
 prize-description: "James Blake ‘Assume Form’ CD!"
 special-conditions: "Multiple entries are allowed up to one every day\r\nThis competition\